kgdunn/pid-book/univariate-review/t-distribution.rst

 #.
 Assume, for some hypothetical reason, that we know the population viscosity standard deviation is :math:`\sigma=3.5` units.
 Calculate a lower and upper bound for :math:`\mu`:

-		The interval is calculated using :eq:`CI-mean-variance-known`:
+		The interval is calculated using from an :ref:`earlier equation when discussing the normal distribution <univariate_eqn_CI-mean-variance-known>`:

 		.. math::